KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_gift_of_pure_awareness.md

-Not because you are privileged, not because you are chosen, but because you are part of the One who carries all things.
+Not because you are privileged, not because you are chosen, but because you are part of the One who silently carries all things.

 Trust is not a decision.
 It is a remembering.